Lonari: Marriage ceremonies

+Marriage - Two brothers may marry two sisters.
+There is no limit of age for marriage of boys.
+Sexual license before marriage is neither allowed nor tolerated.
+If a girl commits sexual indiscretions before marriage with a man of her caste, she is married to him.
+The man is compelled to undergo certain purifications and to pay a fine and give a dinner to his caste-men.
+They are then classed as Kadu, Akaramashe or Bastard, and treated as being of an inferior division.
+If a girl commits sexual indiscretions with an outsider, she is excommunicated, and cannot be readmitted into her caste either by paying fine or giving a dinner to her caste-men.
+Polygamy is permitted, but Polyandry is unknown.
+A man marries another wife when his first wife is barren or is physically defective.

 The offer of marriage generally comes from the boy's father.
 It is arranged through the mediation of four or five men of their caste, termed Pudhait.
 A Brahman priest fixes an auspicious date for the marriage and also conducts the service.
 When an offer is received, two men of both the sides go to an astrologer with the bride and bridegroom's horoscopes and have them compared, when the horoscopes not are not available, the marriage is settled by the religious names of the bride and bridegroom.
 Twenty-seven heaps of rice corresponding to the twenty-seven stars are prepared.
 Over each heap a betel nut and a pice is placed.
 Red and turmeric powders are offered to these heaps, and a small girl is asked to pick up a betel nut.
 From the number of the betel nut, the bridegroom's star is marked.
 Similarly, the bride's star is marked, and then the astrologer decides whether the proposed match will be happy and prosperous.
 The principal ceremonies are Kunku-lavne or Betrothal, Lagna-chithi or fixing the date of marriage, turmeric rubbing, Devkarya or the ceremony of enshrining the marriage guardian deity which consists of Panchpavli, i.e. leaves of the Mango, Jambul (Eugenia jambolana), Shami (Prosopis spicigera), Umber (Ficus glomerata), and Rui (Caltropis gigantea), Vardha or taking the bridegroom to the bride's house, Sumant-pujan or the reception of the bridegroom by the bridge's father, Kanyadan or the bride-giving ceremony, Rukhwat or offering food articles to the bridge groom's party.
 Their marriage ceremonies are similar to those of the Marathas, except that at the time of marriage, the bride and bridegroom are made to stand on the bamboo baskets, or the bride on a grindstone and the bridegroom on a coil of rope.
 The Saptapadi, or taking seven steps by the bride and bridegroom, or the throwing of rice over the bride and bridegroom's heads, is the binding portion of the ceremony.